 As new models of payment and healthcare delivery rapidly emerge, we must increasingly align efforts across the hospital, physician group, community health centers, and the 7 health sciences colleges to ensure that our patients receive comprehensive, coordinated care.
-We also must have a solid grasp on how the Affordable Care Act and changes to Medicare and Medicaid affect what we do every day and what we should be preparing to do in the future.
+We also must represent our priorities and initiatives with local, state and federal legislators so that UI Health may continue to educate future leaders in healthcare, explore new discoveries, and deliver high-quality affordable healthcare to our patients and communities across Illinois and beyond.

-The Health Policy and Strategy section of the VCHA office was created to provide policy expertise, programmatic leadership, coordination, and support for initiatives that have two defining features: 1) they stem from policy changes and government activity at the state and federal levels, and 2) they involve multiple units of the UI Health enterprise that must work together to achieve goals.
+The Health Affairs Advocacy and Government Relations staff in the VCHA office provide policy expertise, programmatic leadership, coordination, and support for initiatives that stem from policy changes and government activity at the state and federal levels.

 Medicaid Policy at UI Health